Words of Life

 The scrolling shapes coming out of the mouth on this painting represent words filled with life going forth to produce more life.
 With our words, we have the opportunity to bless or curse.
 With our words, alone, we have the ability to give hope, encouragement, comfort, help, life and so much more.
 Our mouths are windows and our voices instruments of good or evil, life or death.
 Whichever the case, the words we speak produce sound waves that affect not only the atmosphere, but also people—even ourselves.

-I once read of a study about scientists discovering the effects of negative words and positive words spoken over two individual glasses of water.
-The water affected by the sound waves of negative words produced mold and eventually turned black.
-The water blessed with positive words remained pure and, I believe, even tested purer in the end.
-Think about it.
-Aren’t humans approximately two thirds water?
-Wouldn’t it be a good choice to speak words of life over ourselves and those around us?
-Isn’t that what we all really want to hear?
-Isn’t that what we really want to speak?
+I once read about a study in which scientists explored the effects of negative and positive words spoken over two separate glasses of water.
+The water exposed to the sound waves of negative words produced mold and eventually turned black.
+The water blessed with positive words remained clear—and, as I recall, was found to be even purer in the end.
+Think about it: if humans are made of approximately two thirds water—it would certainly be wise for us to speak only words of life over ourselves and those around us.
+Afterall, is that not what we all really want to hear, and what we really want to speak?

 I choose to fill the atmosphere with wonderful words of life.